Technical Specifications for Supplying Files for Print

 - Set all black type up to overprint so that it does not knockout when it runs over colour.

-- When printing special effects or with non-standard inks (metallic, etc) – check with printer
+- When printing special effects or with non-standard inks (metallic, etc) – please check with Imago.

 - Co-edition titles: do not set white type to 0%C, 0%M, 0%Y, 0%K, or to white.
 Set up as 1%K.

 - Non-co-edition titles: where white type can reverse out of colour or black, it is ok to

 use paper (in InDesign), or to use 1% black.

 - Text in colour should be set to knockout when overprinting on image or tint

 - Maximum 320% for coated papers and 300% for uncoated papers.
 (This assumes only small areas reach the maximum.
 For heavy image coverage, please use lower % to avoid see-through or potential printing issues.
 Using a profile